 - The Nikon W300.
 My favourite one.
 It is suitable for most situations I encounter when I travel, including scuba diving up to 30 metres.
 I love the quality of the macro shots I take with it.

-- The GoPro Session*.
+- The GoPro Session.
 I am almost never satisfied by the photos I take with the GoPro compared to the Nikon or the Olympus.
-Even if the newer GoPros are better for photography; I’m not a big fan of the wide lens.
+Even if the newer GoPros are better for photography, I’m not a big fan of the wide lens.
 However, I find it’s an excellent camera for filming, especially if you use it on a stick to get closer to the animals without scaring them away.
-It’s also straightforward to use so entirely adapted to beginners.
+It’s also straightforward to use, so entirely adapted to beginners.
 The editing software allows the creation of stunning videos very quickly.
 Be careful; it’s only suitable for snorkelling (10 metres max).
 Other GoPros can go deeper with a case.

-7. Reef shoes
+Reef shoes

-8. UV fleece rash top
+UV fleece rash top

 I doubt you’ll forget your swimming suit to go to New Caledonia, but have you thought of bringing sun protection that won’t harm the coral?